Shiftphone

-Shiftphone is a modular, easy to repair smartphone brand created by the company SHIFT in Germany.
-The company emphasizes fair trade and ecology similar to Fairphone.
+Shiftphone is a modular, easy-to-repair smartphone brand created by the company SHIFT in Germany.
+The company emphasizes fair trade and ecology, similar to Fairphone.
 Instead of tantalum capacitors made from coltan, ceramic capacitors are used for their manufacturing.
 So far, eleven model series have been released.
 The most recent release was the SHIFT6mq (successor of the Shift6m) in June 2020.
-The upcoming device will be the SHIFTphone 8, scheduled for release in 2023.
+The upcoming device will be the SHIFTphone 8, scheduled for release in 2024.

-Following the same principles as the phones, a modular 13.3" tablet is also in the works, scheduled for release in 2022.
-It uses a Tiger Lake i5-processor, features a swappable battery and two M.2 slots, and will support Windows 10 and Linux.

 Names

 The official company name is SHIFT GmbH.

 Model names

-The names of models start with the string "SHIFT" in upper case letter.
+The names of models start with the string "SHIFT" in upper case letters.